-It takes a lot of work to get ready for your first game from buying the required books and models to learning the rules.
-Now you’re ready to jump in with your force and have a great time.
+It takes a lot of work to get ready for your first game, from buying the required books and models to learning the rules.
+Now, that you’ve picked your army, read everything you need to, it’s time to play your first game!

 As I suggested in the last article, I would go for a small game around 50 power level, or around 1,000pts.
 The idea is to learn the rules in a game setting, and not be overwhelmed, and I find small games are great for that.